 Based on parental reposts, 54% of children living in Ukraine about six months after Russia’s full scale invasion had been exposed to a war-related stressor, and 14% met criteria for a provisional DSM-5 PTSD diagnosis.
 Children with a history of developmental delay, emotional or behavioural problems, who were internally displaced, who have a parent affiliated with critical services and the army, and whose parents are experiencing traumatic stress, anxiety, and depression related problems due to the war are at highest risk of PTSD.

 Russia’s full-scale invasion of Ukraine in February 2022 has led to the destruction of civil infrastructure, civilian displacement, and enormous human suffering.
 After the first six months of active fighting, approximately 14 million Ukrainians were displaced, among them 6.9 million had to leave the country, mostly children and women.
 Over 40% of schools were destroyed, and at least 972 children died or were severely injured due to war (UNICEF, 2022).
+The ongoing war was accompanied by massive bombardments of civil infrastructure and medical facilities, including those located at a distance from the frontline (Haque et al., 2022; Goto et al., 2023), which along with the pre-existing biomedical focus of treatment and low accessibility of mental health care, exacerbated by the forced evacuation of paediatric mental health specialists, reduced the already limited human resources and accessibility of evidence-based mental health care both for children and adults (Roberts et al., 2017; Martsenkovskyi et al., 2022).

 Just as in the adult population, posttraumatic stress disorder (PTSD) and depression are the most common mental disorders in war-affected children (Catani, 2018).
-Recent studies conducted by our research team after February 2022 reported both high levels of war-related exposure and posttraumatic stress reactions in parents of children living in Ukraine (Karatzias et al., 2022), and an increase in their internalizing and externalizing symptoms (Hyland et al., 2022).
+Recent studies conducted by our research team after February 2022 reported both high levels of war-related exposure and posttraumatic stress reactions in parents of children living in Ukraine (Karatzias et al., 2023), and an increase in their internalizing and externalizing symptoms (Hyland et al., 2023).
 Considering such results in parents, similar results would be expected in the child population.

 While exposure to traumatic events is the strongest risk factor for the onset of PTSD, others include various cultural, individual, and family factors (Catani, 2018).
-It is well-established that in the face of adversity, parents serve as the main buffer between their children and stress, hence moderating its effects on the child.
-Recent studies found significant changes in parenting practices after war exposure, particularly a decrease in warmth and increase in harshness, which mediate the association between war exposure and poorer child adjustment, including posttraumatic stress symptoms, anxiety, and behavioural problems (Eltanamly et al., 2021).
+In the face of adversity, parents can serve as the buffer between their children and stress, hence moderating its effects on the child.
+Recent studies in war-exposed populations found significant changes in parenting practices after war exposure, particularly a decrease in warmth and increase in harshness, which mediate the association between war exposure and poorer child adjustment, including posttraumatic stress symptoms, anxiety, and behavioural problems (Eltanamly et al., 2021).
+These, however, require careful interpretation and further confirmation in longitudinal studies as most of the data was derived from cross-sectional studies.
+In contrast, a meta-analysis in children with mixed types of trauma reported a less prominent effect size of parenting practice on child posttraumatic symptoms in longitudinal studies compared to cross-sectional (Williamson et al., 2017).
+These, however, should not be generalized to war-affected children, considering the difference in character and intensity of traumatic exposure, its duration, destruction of family structure and routine, and possibilities of access to social support.
 Changes in parenting practices and a decrease in the ability to provide social support to children in war-affected populations are also significantly related to mental health impairment in their caregivers (Slone & Mann, 2016).
-While there is an abundance of literature on the relationship between parent and child mental health during war, the majority of evidence comes from studies of the Israeli-Palestinian conflict (Eltanamly et al., 2021).
+While there is an abundance of literature on the relationship between parent and child mental health during war, the majority of evidence comes from studies of the Israeli-Palestinian conflict and Afghanistan (Eltanamly et al., 2021).
 This area of inquiry would benefit from further investigation in diverse cultural contexts.